amake/orgro/README.md

 them on my tablet in meetings.
 By default on iOS you can't open an `.org` file at all, as the OS doesn't even know that it's plain text.

-Other mobile Org Mode apps are focused on very different things like to-dos or task management; Orgro is instead first and foremost a *viewer*, letting you see and search the contents of your org files.
-(Recently it also gained editing capabilities.
-I hope to enhance these in the future.)
+Other mobile Org Mode apps seem focused on specific use cases like to-dos or task management; Orgro is instead meant to be a well-rounded and high-fidelity experience for viewing, navigating, and editing Org documents.
+(In the 5+ years since I started Orgro, I've added additional functionality only when it fits well into the core without compromises.)

 I also wanted to try writing a parser with [PetitParser](https://github.com/petitparser/dart-petitparser); the result